top of page

 • LGBTQIA+: Supporting individuals from the LGBTQIA+ community with their unique challenges and providing a safe space for exploration and growth.

-• Identity issues: Helping clients explore and develop a deeper understanding of their sense of self and personal identity.
+• Identity Issues: Helping clients explore and develop a deeper understanding of their sense of self and personal identity.

-• Adverse childhood experiences: Assisting individuals in processing and healing from traumatic experiences during childhood.
+• Adverse Childhood Experiences: Assisting individuals in processing and healing from traumatic experiences during childhood.

 • Grief: Providing support to individuals experiencing loss and helping them navigate the grieving process.